 In 2017, OPERS implemented new legislative changes.
 This included House Bill 520, which impacted members in April of 2017.
 There are many other intricacies and nuances that should be understood before electing benefits or drafting a financial plan.

 *This is not a comprehensive list of all changes, contacting an advisor can help you understand and be prepared for legislative changes compromising your retirement plan *

 Age and Service Eligibility

-Requirements were increased, minimum age was established, number of years for service retirement was increased by 2.
+Requirements were increased, the minimum age was established, the number of years for service retirement was increased by 2.

 Cost of Living Adjustment (COLA)

 Beginning Jan 2019, the annual increase in a member’s benefit will be based on the percentage change of the Consumer Price Index (CPI) rather than 3%.

 The benefit formula factor was increased to the 5 highest years of salary.

 You can learn more about the changes here: